Vietnam's Next Top Model season 7: Episode 5

 At the photo shoot, the activity of this photo shoot is to showcase their high fashion dresses underwater for their ethereal experience.
-Some of them enjoyed it and they could invent the poses whatever they want, some of them could swim while others were struggling, especially Huong whose performance is very hard to find what factor can be the key to her improvement.
+Some of them enjoyed it and they could invent the poses whatever they want, some of them could swim while others were struggling, especially Hường whose performance is very hard to find what factor can be the key to her improvement.

-At the deliberation panel, Nha climbs her way up with 11 notches by her exceptionally ethereal aura, leading her to this week's best-photo victory.
-Thanh, Quang, Duong, Chau, Phuong & Tung impressed the judges easily, especially Thanh who gained the runner-up photo despite of her short height to face her fears in the underwater world.
-Phong, Thuy Trang, Thu & Tram got fair comments because they fared well for their performances for them not to be pruned in the elimination, while Lan (who is in a temporary dropout) & Huong (is the one who) struggled the most, found themselves in the bottom two.
-But when Thanh Hang reveals the 12th and final best photo, both of them are safe.
+At the deliberation panel, Nhã climbs her way up with 11 notches by her exceptionally ethereal aura, leading her to this week's best-photo victory.
+Thanh, Quang, Dương, Châu, Phương & Tùng impressed the judges easily, especially Thanh who gained the runner-up photo despite her short height to face her fears in the underwater world.
+Phong, Trang T., Thư & Trâm got fair comments because they fared well for their performances for them not to be pruned in the elimination, while Lan (who is in a temporary dropout) & Hường (is the one who) struggled the most, found themselves in the bottom two.
+But when Thanh Hằng reveals the 12th and final best photo, both of them are safe.
 If the two persons at the bottom group are both saved by revealing the last photo, Non-elimination bottom group happens.